propelorm/propelorm.github.com/contribute.markdown

 ## Running Unit Tests ##

-Please make sure our test suite is still green and you wrote a adequate test that covers your changes.
+Please make sure our test suite is still green and you wrote an adequate test that covers your changes.

 You can get more information in our cookbook article: [Working with Propel's Test Suite](/documentation/cookbook/working-with-test-suite.html).

 ## Improve the documentation ##